 We will need your email address and mobile number to open your account.

-You can make payments in branch and by telephone.
+You can make payments through the Mobile app, Digital banking, in branch and by telephone.
 We will send you a certificate of deposit within 14 days of the Start Date.

 Balance and ISA allowance

-Your deposit must reach your account by 12 November 2021.
+Your deposit must reach your account by 29 December 2023.
 You must deposit at least £1,000 (the “Minimum deposit”) by this date.
 There is no Maximum deposit and no maximum balance; however, there is a limit on the amount you can pay into your account each tax year (“ISA allowance”).
 This limit is set by the Government and may change from time to time.
-The ISA allowance is £20,000 for the 2021/2022 tax year.
+The ISA allowance is £20,000 for the current tax year.

 If you pay in more than the limit any excess money will be returned to you.